Skip to main content

 There are two main types of higher education institutions (HEIs) in Poland: university-type HEIs (uczelnia akademicka) and non-university HEIs (uczelnia zawodowa).

 A university-type HEI is an institution which conducts research activity and has the A+, A or B+ research rating in at least 1 scientific or artistic discipline.
 (Ratings are awarded based on an external evaluation of the quality of research.)
-It may provide first-cycle programmes leading to a Bachelor's degree (licencjat or inżynier) (ISCED 6), second-cycle and / or long-cycle programmes leading to a Master's degree (magister) (ISCED 7), and doctoral training (ISCED 8).
+It may provide first-cycle programmes leading to a Bachelor's degree (licencjat or inżynier) (ISCED 6), second- and / or long-cycle programmes leading to a Master's degree (magister) (ISCED 7), and doctoral education (ISCED 8).

 A non-university HEI is an institution which offers programmes responding to the needs of the socio-economic environment and does not fulfil the criteria for a university-type HEI.
 It provides first-cycle programmes and may also provide specialist programmes, second- and long-cycle programmes.
 Non-university HEIs offer only practically oriented programmes.